 While Alexander's teams have enjoyed success on the basketball court, unique to the Houston franchise is its off-the-court commitment to the community.
 Building a better quality of life for Houstonians is a driving force for Alexander and his organization.

-n each year, as well as serving as the umbrella organization for all Rockets community initiatives.
+In 1995, Alexander established the Clutch City Foundation with the goal of providing help, hope and inspiration to those who might otherwise be forgotten.
+The Clutch City Foundation funds and operates comprehensive programs benefiting thousands of children each year, as well as serving as the umbrella organization for all Rockets community initiatives.
 Over 18 years of active community involvement has resulted in over $15 million raised for local charities, allowing the Rockets to impact tens of thousands of Houstonians each year.
 One of its premier fundraising events is the Clutch City Foundation Tux & Tennies Charity Gala, which has raised over $5 million since 1996.
-Alexander and the Clutch City Foundation have also aided international efforts spearheaded by Yao Ming and Dikembe Mutombo, committing $850,000 to help those devastated by the earthquake in China on May 12, 2008, and to assist in building the Women & Children’s Center within the Biamba Marie Mutombo Hospital and Research Center located in the Democratic Republic of the Congo.
+Alexander and the Clutch City Foundation have also aided international efforts spearheaded by Yao Ming and Dikembe Mutombo, committing $850,000 to help those devastated by the earthquake in China on May 12, 2008, and to assist in building the Women & Children's Center within the Biamba Marie Mutombo Hospital and Research Center located in the Democratic Republic of the Congo.

 "It's so important to me that the Rockets find a way to thank the fans for their overwhelming support," Alexander said.
 "One way we try to do that is by reaching out to young people and those who are under-served in our community through our community programs and fundraising initiatives."

 Alexander and the Rockets organization have received numerous community service awards, including the Pro Team Community Award in 1997, given by the World Sports Humanitarian Hall of Fame.
 The award recognizes one professional team each year that exemplifies community service and acts as a catalyst for community pride and spirit.